MBCProject/mbc-markdown/yfaq/README.md

 ### Some MBC behaviors seem to be characteristics of code, not actual behaviors (e.g., [Executable Code Optimization](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-optimize.md)).
 Why are they captured and why are they called behaviors? ###

-MBC captures traits of malware that are evident through code analysis and that support malware analysis use cases.
+MBC captures traits of malware that are evident through code analysis to support malware analysis use cases.
 For example, capturing a characteristic such as Executable Code Optimization supports use cases such as attribution and detection by indicating that optimization has been used to make the code harder to analyze.
 Such "characteristics" are called "behaviors" to simplify terminology and are captured under the "Observable Feature" objective.

 While Observable Feature "behaviors" are evident by looking at the code, they may not relate to specific code snippets.
 For example, one may say that the malware has been obfuscated ([Executable Code Obfuscation](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-obfuscate.md) ), which can be determined via a global view of the sample.